 Even though unmixed alcoholic drinks can be relatively low in carbs, your body processes alcohol in a way that can interfere with the breakdown of fatty acids while in ketosis.
 This can cause undesirable consequences which we’ll turn to now.

-Alcohol Can Halt Ketosis
+Alcohol Can Interfere with Ketosis

 When alcohol is absorbed into your bloodstream it’s first broken down into a toxic substance called acetaldehyde.
 Acetaldehyde is then broken down into acetate before finally being metabolized into water and carbon dioxide and eliminated from the body.